dante7777777/dante/README.md

 // Divide the total amount by the number of samples to get the average value const average = div(total, samples);
 // We call `addToCallback` on all values that we would like to be passed to our contract after the circuit has
-// been proven in ZK.
-The values can then be handled by our contract once the prover calls the callback function.